Attacking c-MARL More Effectively: A Data Driven Approach: Experiments

-We perform the attack on various multi-agent MuJoCo (MA-MuJoCo) environments including Ant (4x2), HalfCheetah (2x3), HalfCheetah (6x1), and Walker2d (2x3).
-The pair \texttt{environment\_name (config)} indicates the name of MuJoCo environment along with the agent partition, where a configuration of 2x3 means there are in total 2 agents and each agent has 3 actions.
-We consider the following \textbf{model-free} baselines: \begin{enumerate} \itemsep{-0.075ex} \item \textbf{Uniform}: the perturbation follows the Uniform distribution $U(-\varepsilon,\varepsilon)$. \item \textbf{Gaussian}: the perturbation follows the Normal distribution $\mathcal{N}(0,\varepsilon)$. \item \textbf{Lin et al. (2020) + iFGSM}: Since there is no other work performing adversarial attack for continuous action space in c-MARL, we adapt the approach in \citet{lin2020robustness} to form another baseline.
+\item \textbf{Ant(4x2)} environment: each agent controls one leg with two joints out of 4 legs \citep[Fig. 4J]{peng2020facmac}. \end{itemize} We also demonstrate the effectiveness of the learned failure state approach using the multi-agent particle environment, denoted as \textbf{MPE(3x5)} \citep{lowe2017multi, mordatch2017emergence} where we do not have expert knowledge of the failure state.
+For all environments, we use MADDPG \citep{lowe2017multi} to obtain trained MARL agents.
+To perform the attack, we consider the following \textbf{model-free} baselines: \begin{enumerate} \itemsep{-0.075ex} \item \textbf{Uniform}: the perturbation follows the Uniform distribution $U(-\varepsilon,\varepsilon)$. \item \textbf{Gaussian}: the perturbation follows the Normal distribution $\mathcal{N}(0,\varepsilon)$. \item \textbf{Lin et al. (2020) + iFGSM}: Since there is no other work performing adversarial attack for continuous action space in c-MARL, we adapt the approach in \citep{lin2020robustness} to form another baseline.
 In particular, we train an adversarial policy for one agent to minimize the total team reward while the remaining agents use the trained MARL policy.
 This adversarial policy is trained for 1 million timesteps.
-We then use this trained policy to generate a "target" action and use iterative FGSM method \cite{kurakin2016adversarial,goodfellow2014explaining} to generate the adversarial observation perturbation for the agents' input.
-Note that the adversarial policy is trained on the same agent that is being attacked. \end{enumerate}
+We then use this trained policy to generate a "target" action and use iterative FGSM method \citep{kurakin2016adversarial,goodfellow2014explaining} to generate the adversarial observation perturbation for the agents' input.
+Note that the adversarial policy is trained on the same agent that is being attacked.
+We consider two variants of this approach.
+The first variant is denoted as \textbf{Lin et al (2020) + iFGSM} where the attack for any agent uses a shared adversarial policy trained for agent $0$.
+The second variant is denoted as \textbf{Lin et al (2020) + iFGSM (*)} where the adversarial policy is trained on the same agent when performing the attack on that agent. \end{enumerate}

+In our experiments, we consider two variants of c-MBA: \begin{enumerate} \item \textbf{c-MBA-F}: we perform c-MBA using an expert-defined failure state (see below) where we have the knowledge of the state definition of the c-MARL environment. \item \textbf{c-MBA-D}: we perform c-MBA attack using failure state learned from the collected data as described in Section~\ref{subsec:data_drive_failure_state}. \end{enumerate}